wafaehamdaoui/SpreadSheet/README.md

      }
 ```

-**Now we are setup to create the interesting connexion between the goCell action:**
+**Now we are setup to create the interesting connexion between the gocell action and the gocell slot:**

 First we will create the proper slot called goCellSlot to respond to the action trigger.